xasayi/FLAWS/README.md

 ### 3. Batch Processing

-The previous files process one paper-error pair at a time, but insertion can be batched using the following modules:
+The previous modules process one paper-error pair at a time, but insertion can be batched using the following modules:

 ```bash
 python -m src.pipeline.batch_process.batching_pipeline_gemini